IMayBeABitShy/pyzim/README.md

 - configurable caching of entries and clusters for better performance
 - various alternative implementations of clusters for better performance at the cost of RAM
 - a policy system to manage resource allocation behavior (e.g. use a policy to reduce RAM usage as much as possible at the cost of access speed)
+- ZIM editing.

 **General project features:**

 - extensive API documentation (but not yet hosted online)
-- extensive software tests (branch-coverage of 97% at the time of writing)
+- extensive software tests (branch-coverage of 98% at the time of writing)
 - examples are provided

 ## Installation